-Within institutional education, the implementation of distance and blended learning is starting to realize the potential of ICT.
-As e- and m-learning rapidly develop, the Internet, Smartphone, iPad, Apps, App stores and WiFi networking are affording ubiquitous computing.
-But Earth is suffering from worsening environmental pollution, climate change, and a sixth mass extinction.
-Educational institutions are seeking to adopt responsible environmental practices as environmental consciousness develops.
-Blended learning environments are favored, within which online distance components are then implemented.
-Integrated scheduling allows for student participation in distance online learning for a significant portion of study time, and effects environmental savings from reduced commuting costs and usage of institutional facilities, while providing increased capacity to service students.
-Learning Management Systems and educational MUVEs may merge, as Open Learning Networks incorporate Personal Learning Environments to provide effective autonomous learning environments to support traditional, blended, and distance learning.
+Abstract.
+The potential of ICT in institutional education is being realized in the implementation of distance and blended learning.
+The Internet, Smartphone, iPad, Apps, App stores and WiFi networking are providing ubiquitous computing, as e- and m-learning rapidly develop.
+Meanwhile, Earth suffers from worsening environmental pollution, climate change, and its sixth mass extinction.
+As environmental consciousness develops, educational institutions seek to adopt responsible environmental practices.
+One means is to encourage blended learning environments, within which online distance components are then implemented.
+Integrated scheduling allows students to participate in distance online learning for a significant portion of their study time, and effect environmental savings associated with reduced commuting costs and usage of institutional facilities, while providing increased capacity to service students.
+Learning Management Systems will likely merge with educational MUVEs, with Open Learning Networks incorporating Personal Learning Environments to provide effective autonomous learning environments that support traditional, blended, and distance learning.